Scott-Darroch/Group_1_Coursework_SEM/use-cases/use-case-15.md

 ## MAIN SUCCESS SCENARIO

-1. Marketing consultant submits request for the top N populated cities in a continent.
+1. Marketing consultant submits request for the top N populated cities in a country.
 2. A report is returned.
 3. Marketing consultant can analyse the data.